-We are not currently a party to any material litigation proceedings.
+Other than the lawsuits described below, we are not currently a party to any material litigation proceedings.
 However, we frequently become party to litigation with condominium or home owners to collect on Accounts and may become party to litigation and subject to claims incident to the ordinary course of business, including our claims for breach of contract by Associations.
 Regardless of the outcome, litigation can have an adverse impact on us because of prosecution, defense and settlement costs, diversion of management resources and other factors.